 2020 is the year of many firsts.
 Apple’s 2020 Apple Worldwide Developers Conference was held fully online for the first time ever with zero in-person attendance between 22 Jun 2020 and 26 Jun 2020.
-Like every year, Apple announced several of the updates to their line of products, software and technologies at the WWDC 2020.
-From launching the new OS versions iOS 14, iPad OS 14 and the much-awaited macOS Big Sur OS update designed for ARM-processors that are set to arrive coupled with the future macs, there were a number of interesting updates to Apple devices and software on the consumer side as well as the enterprise side.
+Like every year, Apple announced several updates to their line of products, software, and technologies at the WWDC 2020.
+From launching the new OS versions iOS 14, iPad OS 14, and the much-awaited macOS Big Sur OS update designed for ARM-processors that are set to arrive coupled with the future macs, there were a number of interesting updates to Apple devices and software on the consumer side as well as the enterprise side.

 In this article, let us glance through some of the major updates that will impact Apple device management in 2020 and beyond.

 macOS: Mac becomes the ‘Big Sur’ Mac